University of Aberdeen School of Law: Reputation and rankings

-The School has been consistently ranked among the top 10 law schools in the United Kingdom.
 The 2021 Complete University Guide league rankings placed Aberdeen at 6th in the UK.
 The 2019 The Times league rankings also placed Aberdeen at 7th in the UK.

 In the 2008 Research Assessment Exercise (RAE), the School submitted 35.7 FTE staff, the third-highest number of legal research staff in Scotland, after Glasgow (37.95) and Edinburgh (48.74).
 Five of the School's research submissions were rated the highest 4*, the same number as Dundee and Stirling, but behind Glasgow's fifteen, Strathclyde's twenty and Edinburgh's thirty.
 The School achieved thirty 3*, forty-five 2* and twenty 1* submissions.

 Research Centres

 School of Law has developed five Research Centres: